 email@example.com 519-661-2111 x87544

 Oki, ni tah niko Soopa’ki nimp’oah toot do siikoh’ko toak.
 Hello, my name is Joy and I am a member of the Kainai Blood Tribe, in Southern Alberta, Canada.
 As a Blackfoot woman, I take pride in my strong cultural identity.
 Upon coming to Western University, it was through the First Nations Studies Department and Indigenous Services that I was able to find ways to connect with my community back home.
 Since then, I have had a passion to pursue Indigenous issues in Canada.
-I graduated with my Bachelor’s degree in History and First Nations Studies in June 2017.
+I graduated with my Bachelor’s degree in History and First Nations Studies in June 2017 and am currently pursuing my Master's degree in Political Science.
 While at Western, I also competed on the Western Track and Field Team in the sprints and hurdles where I was a multiple-time national medalist and a national champion.
 My dream is to compete at the 2020 Tokyo Olympic Games in the 100m hurdles.
 I am excited to be a part of the community here in Indigenous Services and I look forward to helping make your experience as a student at Western as rewarding as mine.